-Getting referrals – Being Specific !
+Getting Referrals – Being Specific !
 Business to Business Tips !

 Good networkers know the importance of being specific when networking – in a presentation at a networking group, in a 1 to 1 meeting or generally in open networking, being specific improves opportunities for referrals and business.

-Kenneth primarily offers his Virtual PA and Office service to businesses – which makes him a B2B or Business to Business operator.
+Ken primarily offers his Virtual PA and Office service to businesses – which makes him a B2B or Business to Business operator.

 The first question I asked him was easy:

-Question: ‘Who’s your best current client?’
+Question: ‘Who is your best current client?’